ChAndreas/chandreas.github.io/_posts/2019-01-29-introduction-aarch64.md

 **AArch64 Exceptions**

-ARMv8-A exceptions allows that will interrupt the processor and change the control flow of the program.
+ARMv8-A exceptions interrupt the processor and change the control flow of the program.

     SVC Supervisor Call attempts to access EL1 from EL0.
 SVC that generates a supervisor call, which are are normally used to request privileged operations or access to system resources from an operating system.
     HVC Hypervisor Call attempts to access EL2